-Mistakes Were Made But Not by Me, Carol Tavris and Elliot Aronson’s book, is a pioneering work in psychology that delves into the reasons why individuals rationalize their poor choices, damaging behaviors, and mistaken convictions. rather than admitting they were wrong.
-First published in 2007 and updated in later editions, it combines psychology, history, politics, and personal behavior to show how self-justification shapes human behavior.
+Mistakes Were Made (But Not by Me): Why We Justify Foolish Beliefs, Bad Decisions, and Hurtful Acts by Carol Tavris and Elliot Aronson is a pioneering and profoundly self-confronting work of social psychology that explores why people rationalize their poor choices, damaging behaviors, and mistaken convictions rather than simply admitting they were wrong.
+First published in 2007 and updated in later editions, this landmark book combines psychology, history, politics, and personal behavior to reveal how the universal human drive toward self-justification quietly shapes nearly every decision we make.

 First Half Summary (Key Themes and Ideas)